shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “You’re kidding.”
 Gra groaned.
 “You got Astalir drunk?”

 “The good news is that neither of them will remember spilling the beans!
-So Shank won’t try to spill Astalir’s gus!”
+So Shank won’t try to spill Astalir’s guts!”

 “This is not good.
 You cannot keep him.”